-The Book Jacket Competition is open to all students of design, graphic design, photography or art (or related courses) currently studying in the UK, who are 18 years or over on 5th March 2021.
+The Book Jacket Competition was open to all students of design, graphic design, photography or art (or related courses) currently studying in the UK, who are 18 years or over on 4th March 2022.

 How to enter

-The Stratford Literary Festival is holding The L&Q Felix Dennis Young Poets Prize 2021, and the winning entries will appear in a Festival Collection book on sale in Waterstones Stratford-upon-Avon and on the Festival website.
+The Stratford Literary Festival held The Felix Dennis Young Poets Prize 2022, and the winning entry will appear as the cover of a Festival Collection book on sale on the Festival website.

-Please read the instructions below carefully as your design needs to be suitable for print and there are specific guidelines that we need to follow.
+The instructions below had to be read carefully as your design needs to be suitable for print and there are specific guidelines that we need to follow.

-The final design must be submitted here as a low res pdf (no larger than 8MB) by 5.30pm Friday 5th March 2021
+The final design had to be submitted here as a low res pdf (no larger than 8MB) by 5.30pm Friday 4th March 2022.